 For these purposes, we process Login Data, User Profile Data, Onboarding Data and Bank Account Data, as well as Transaction Data.
 The processing serves the preparation and fulfillment of our contractual obligations (Art.
 6 (1) (b) GDPR).
 As part of the processing, we transfer the personal data to the following categories of recipients: joint controllers, as well as hosting providers.
 We transfer the personal data to order processors in the USA for this purpose.
 For information on the transfer of personal data to third countries, see section 4.
 For information on the duration of storage of the various categories of personal data, see section 5.

 When you apply to open a bank account or create a User Profile in the Jimdo Finance App, you enter into a payment services framework agreement with Solarisbank.
-Due to the German Money Laundering Act ("GwG"), Solarisbank as a banking institution is obliged to verify your identity and age when you open a bank account.
+Due to the German Money Laundering Act ("GwG"), Solarisbank as a banking institution is obliged to verify your identity, proof of profession and age when you open a bank account.
 The video identification process, which requires a valid identification document is used in order to verify your identity.
 During the creation of your User Profile within the Jimdo Finance, you will be directed to the video identification process via a link.
+You may be required to provide additional documents, such as certificates of completion or proof of insurance, to verify your entrepreneurial status in accordance with Section 14 BGB.
 Successful completion of the video identification process is a prerequisite for the provision of the services offered by Jimdo via the Jimdo Finance App.

 3.1.3 Error Analysis, Crash Reporting